Neil McBain

-Neil McBain (15 November 1895 – 13 May 1974) was a Scottish professional footballer and football manager.
+Neil McBain (15 November 1895 – 13 May 1974) was a Scottish professional football player and coach.
 He remains the oldest player to appear in an English Football League match aged 51 years.

 Playing career

 Club

 McBain, a wing half, began his senior football career in the summer of 1914, joining Ayr United, with whom he made his league debut on 20 March 1915 against Clyde.
 He served in the Black Watch and then transferred to the Royal Navy during World War I. He moved to Manchester United in November 1921 for a fee of £4,600.

 In January 1923, after 42 league games for United, McBain moved to Everton, costing the Goodison Park side £4,200.
 He played 97 league games for Everton, leaving in July 1926 to join St Johnstone for a fee of £1,100.

 He returned to Merseyside in March 1928, joining Liverpool, but played only 12 times before joining Watford in November the same year.